Mountain landscape in China

 Stethoscope icon

 One of the toughest parts of living somewhere new is learning the language.
-So, until you’re ready, you can talk with one of our experienced English speaking virtual doctors instead.
+So, until you’re ready, you can talk with one of our doctors who speak a variety of languages.
 Available by phone or video consultation, day and night¹.

 Icon of ambulance